Skip to main content

 Terrain

-Maine Huts & Trails maintains rough;y 50 miles of trails that are ideal for snowshoeing.
+Maine Huts & Trails maintains roughly 50 miles of trails that are ideal for snowshoeing.
 Beyond the groomed ski trails, snowshoes allow you to venture off the beaten path to explore the trail loops used for hiking in the summer.
-Snowshoeing to the huts is a perfect day trip, but if you’re planning a multi-hut trip, it’s usually faster and easier to travel by skis or fat bike.
+For guests booking trips, we always recommend bringing snowshoes in case of variable snow conditions as an alternative transportation method.

 USA Today listed Maine Huts & Trails as a Top 10 Place to Try Snowshoeing for the First Time!